fk827728/Catch-Converter-Command/README.md

 - Generator is used to read the file and to handle the memory usage.

-- All the codes pass PHP Coding Standards checking
+- All the codes pass PHP Coding Standards checking.
+If the repository is downloaded to a Windows computer, `End of line character is invalid; expected "\n" but found "\r\n"` error will happen when running `phpcs ./src/`.

 - There are 2 test cases in tests/Service/ folder.
 In order to test function `ConvertOrderObjectToOrderData`, I changed this function from `private` to `public`.